synedra/vector_linkedin/README.md

 </tr>

 <tr>
 <td valign=top> 5.
-Populate an .env file with the items from the previous steps.
+Populate an .env file in the Chapter3 directory with the items from the previous steps.
 </td>
 <td> <pre>
 OPENAI_API_KEY=<key>